bsstahl/BienOblige/docs/ul.md

   * The URI may be used as a filter/sort criteria when listing *ActionItems*
 * **CompletionMethod** - an array indicating the methods by which the *ActionItem* is to be completed.
 Currently, any combinations of the statuses below are allowed.
 This may not always be the case when additional methods are added.
   * "bienoblige:completionMethod#Manual" - the default method where the *ActionItem* is considered complete when specifically identified as such by a client system, usually as a result of user interaction.
   * "bienoblige:completionMethod#AllChildrenCompleted" - the *ActionItem* is considered complete when all of its child *ActionItems* are complete.
 There must be at least 1 child *ActionItem*.
-If there are no children, the *ActionItem* can only be closed manually.
+If there are no children, the *ActionItem* can only be completed manually.
 This method is used for work that is broken down into smaller tasks that must all be completed to consider the work done.
   * "bienoblige:completionMethod#Expired" - the *ActionItem* is considered complete when the *endTime* has passed.
 This method is used when the work needs to be completed by a specific date and time or it no longer has value.
   * "bienoblige:completionMethod#ParentCompleted" - the *ActionItem* is considered complete when its parent *ActionItem* is marked complete.
 * **Status** - the current state of completion of an ActionItem.